 - Blocking one of its legs will give you access the side of its abdomen, an area to which you must pay special attention.

 - Gently press one or two of your fingers on the side of the abdomen to palpate.
-If the area is soft, you are feeling its viscera; if you notice something spherical and hard, your tortoise is pregnant
+If the area is soft, you are feeling its viscera.
+If you notice something spherical and hard, your tortoise is likely pregnant.

 Warning signs during pregnancy

-If your pet tortoise is pregnant, you must pay special attention to certain signs that might indicate a disease; even if they're not usually a cause of worry, they take a different meaning during breeding season:
+If your pet tortoise is pregnant, you must pay special attention to certain signs that might indicate a disease or a problem with the pregnancy.
+Your veterinarian should explain more about what to expect, but the following are some general signs of complications in a tortoise pregnancy>

 - Runny nose